Early childhood education in different languages

 * An example of a language immersion path: If the child begins early childhood education in the language immersion group in Daycare Linnunlaulu, the child will also go to pre-primary education at Daycare Linnunlaulu.
 The child will then move on to Kallio Primary School for grades 1–6 of comprehensive school and to Pasila Comprehensive School for grades 7–9.

-If you have applied on paper and you have a non-disclosure agreement for personal safety, we will send you the decision primarily by secure email.
-Alternatively, you can pick-up the decision from our offices at Työpajankatu 8 by booking an appointment.
+If you have applied on paper and you have a non-disclosure agreement for personal safety, we will send you the decision electronically by Secure Mail.
+You can also pick up the decision from our offices at Työpajankatu 8 by booking an appointment.

-If you or the applicant child does not have a Finnish personal identity number, we will send the decision either by secure email or on paper to your home address.
+If you or the child's other guardian does not have a Finnish personal identity number, we will send the decision either electronically via Secure Mail or on paper to your home address.

 There are also Swedish-language options for early childhood education in private daycare centres.
 Learn more about the private options in the links below.
 Apply to a private daycare centre by contacting the daycare centre in question directly.